 One note: the terms “sandblasting” and “abrasive blasting” are often used interchangeably.
 A conventional “dry” sandblasting process that uses traditional sand is not recommended for most applications.
 Blasting with sand generally requires twice the amount of material, making it cost-prohibitive for many companies.

 Sand also contains significant levels of silica, which when broken down and inhaled by operators can result in serious respiratory disorders.
 Consequently, the process of ‘sandblasting’ is typically conducted utilizing alternative types of abrasive material:

 - Glass Beads: Glass is not as aggressive a blasting media as other materials, such as steel shot or silicon carbide.
 However, it is an excellent choice for applications that require a softer, brighter finish.
 It is well suited for stainless steel applications.
 Glass beads can also be recycled multiple times.

 - Plastics: Plastic abrasive is a dry thermoset cleaning media made from crushed urea, polyester or acrylic.
 Each varying and available in a range of hardness and particle size.
-Plastic is generally regarded as the best media for mold cleaning, blasting of plastic parts, or in applications where the removal of the substrate material is not permitted.
-Common industries include automotive, aviation, boating, electronics and industrial applications.
+Plastic is generally regarded as the best abrasive material for mold cleaning, blasting of plastic parts, or in applications where the removal of the substrate material is not permitted.
+Common industries that utilize plastic media blasting include automotive, aviation, boating, electronics and industrial applications.